de-luca/rust-useless-svg/README.md

 ## How?
 - server: actix-web
-- svg: tera
+- svg: format!()
-- random stuff: some matrix with random bits or integers
+- random stuff: some bit vector from 64bits random int